-Jordan Henderson is a box-to-box midfielder who blossomed into a trusted element of the high-intensity football preached by Brendan Rodgers at Liverpool and became the Reds' vice-captain in September 2014.
+Jordan Henderson is a box-to-box midfielder who blossomed into a trusted element of the high-intensity football preached by Brendan Rodgers at Liverpool and became the Reds' captain in the summer of 2015.

 He was brought to Anfield in June 2011 having risen through the youth ranks at Sunderland, a club he joined aged seven.